I’m a second-year PhD student in computer science at UC Berkeley advised by Ben Recht.

 Google Scholar

-09 SPARISTY-BASED MIXED-MODE AUTOMATIC DIFFERENTIATION
+09 SPARISTY-BASED MIXED-MODE AUTOMATIC DIFFERENTIATION2020

 In Fall 2020, I took MIT class 18.337 (Parallel Computing and Scientific Machine Learning) taught by Prof. Chris Rackauckas.
 For the final project, I implemented and analyzed several automatic differentiation techniques for nonlinear nodal analysis in Julia.